pailnguyen/Spring2016/exercises.md

 title:  "Exercises"
 author: paulnguyen
 categories: exercises
+image: /Spring2016/images/clouds.jpg
 ---

 Please do not post your solutions to these exercises online.
 You may email your code to me if you want me to check it.
+Have fun!

 - [Exercises 01][ex01]
 - [Exercises 01 Problem 3 Example Solution][ex01samp]